curi/websites/_posts/2019-10-30-elliot-temple.md

 ### <a href="https://fallibleideas.com">Fallible Ideas</a>

-Some of my favorite philosophy articles.
+Some of my favorite philosophy articles (by me).

 ### <a href="https://curi.us">Curiosity Blog</a>